-Recently some state governments have invoked the National Security Act to detain citizens for questionable offences.
+Recently some state governments have invoked the National Security Act to detain citizens for questionable offenses.

-In this post, we shall learn and analyse the National Security Act in detail.
+In this post, we shall learn and analyze the National Security Act in detail.

 India is one of the few countries in the world whose constitution allows for preventive detention during peacetime.
 Article 22 (3) says that the rights available to an arrested person will not be applicable in case of preventive detention.